CodeToTee/strapi-dz-crash/README.md

 Crash.

+Note: You will need to supply your own .env file to set the API keys and such, as they're not in the repository.
+Alternatively, you can create from scratch using the instructions below.

 Here are the steps I used to create this crash:
 * Install and intialize a fresh Strapi v5 project
 ```